A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Benchmarks

 Benchmark~2 consists of the training of image transformation networks for $\times4$ and $\times8$ upscaling following the same procedure as the paper.
 Training is performed using $10K$ images randomly chosen from the MS-COCO 2014 training set using a specific seed for reproducibility purposes.
-The original paper performed training for 200K iterations, but it is unclear whether a validation step was performed and which model was finally used for inference.
+The original paper performed training for $200K$ iterations, but it is unclear whether a validation step was performed and which model was finally used for inference.
 In the preliminary experiments, several architectures collapsed in the final epochs and produced black images.
-To avoid having a collapsed model, in the final experiments, the models are also trained for $200K$ iterations with an additional validation step in every epoch to retain the best model according to the PSNR metric for 100 images from the MS-COCO 2014 validation set.
+To avoid having a collapsed model, in the final experiments, the training has a validation step in every epoch to retain the best model according to the PSNR metric for 100 images from the MS-COCO 2014 validation set.
 As commonly used in super-resolution, the performance scores for Benchmark~2 are the PSNR and SSIM scores for the Set~5, Set~14, and BSD100 datasets, with $\times4$ and $\times8$ upscaling.
-Since the style-transfer applications in the original work does not have performance scores they have not been included in the benchmark.
+Since the style-transfer applications in the original work do not have performance scores they have not been included in the benchmark.